glenn-de-backer/anglecraft/README.md

 ### Environment Setup
 - HDRI-based lighting with override options.
 If not overridden, the current world settings will be used.
-- Control over HDRI folders and world settings.
+- Use of random HDRI environments

 ### Customizable Render Settings
 - Set output directories, resolution, and render samples.